Lulu Escapes Meets We Are Travel Girls' Founders: Becky & Vanessa

 I woke up with the man above me and my skirt up around my waist.
 I jumped up and he said, ‘I was just looking’ and was apologetic, we didn’t know how to react whether to tell anyone, so we just tried to act normally and keep peace.
 By this time the train had filled up and strangely, the man started talking to various other passengers and saying something to them about us.
 The atmousphere quickly became aggressive and I was pretty scared, then a while later he said he was getting off the train and goodbye...

 Whilst this was a pretty bad experience, I was lucky it wasn’t worse and it certainly didn’t stop me travelling, or going back to Morocco.
 Bad things can happen close to home as much as they can abroad, you can’t judge a country by one experience or person, all you can do is be careful and smart when travelling.

 Vanessa: No, I’ve been very lucky thus far.

 What are the next steps and projects for WATG?

 We have a couple of projects we're working on that we hope can come to fruition quickly so that we can share these with our followers.
-In terms of what we're working on in the near future, we want to increase the number of meet-ups around the world, host more retreats and add more products to the WATG SHOP!
+In terms of what we're working on in the near future, we want to increase the number of meet-ups around the world and host more getaways!

 ↠ If you're a passionate female traveler and what to connect with other like-minded girls then join the WATG community on Facebook, Instagram and Twitter.
 Remember you also have the opportunity to share your own travel stories and tips on their website.
 Click here to read my own WATG posts for some inspiration.